-- Ones are: - Positive during the first half of the bit period - Negative during the second half of the bit period - Zeros are: - Negative during the first half of the bit period - Positive during the second half of the bit period
+- Ones are: - Positive during the first half of the bit period - Negative during the second half of the bit period - · Zeros are: - Negative during the first half of the bit period - Positive during the second half of the bit period

 During 10Base-T data reception, a Manchester Decoder translates the serial bit stream obtained from the Twisted-Pair Receiver (MDI) into an NRZ bit stream.
-The Manchester Decoder then passes the data to the MAC Interface in parallel format.
+The Manchester Decoder then passes the data to the MAC/Repeater Interface in either serial or parallel format, depending on the interface configuration.